zigzagjie/beautiful-jekyll/_posts/2018-02-21-Exploratory-Data-Analysis-Titanic-Project-Part-I.md

     memory usage: 83.6+ KB

+#### From Kaggle's website, we can clearly see the meaning of each attribute
 **Variable** | **Definition** | **Key**
 ------------ | -------------- | ---------------
 survival  | Survival   | 0 = No, 1 = Yes